 Mac OS X, Ruby, ruby-install, chruby and You09 Jun 2015

-This guide is almost a copy of my older Ubuntu, Ruby, ruby-install, chruby, Rails and You guide, but it's written primarily for Mac OS X.
+This guide is almost a copy of my Ubuntu, Ruby, ruby-install, chruby, Rails and You guide, but this one has instructions for Macs.

 This guide will cover installing a couple of things:

 - ruby-install: a very lightweight way to install multiple Rubies on the same box.

 - chruby: a way to easily switch between those Ruby installs